Back to Journal

 simile

-making a comparison with like or as
+making an explicit comparison, often with like or as

 8